 Novelist Deborah Moggach is credited with writing the screenplay for director Joe Wright‘s adaptation of Jane Austen’s most famous novel, which stars Keira Knightley and Matthew Macfadyen.
 But it’s understood that Wright later asked Thompson to rewrite parts of the script, which is why she has a “special thanks” credit at the end of the movie.
-The scene where Charlotte Lucas (Claudie Blakley) tells Knightley’s Elizabeth Bennet that she intends to marry Mr. Bingley (Tom Hollander) is one that Thompson is believed to have written.
+The scene where Charlotte Lucas (Claudie Blakley) tells Knightley’s Elizabeth Bennet that she intends to marry Mr. Collins (Tom Hollander) is one that Thompson is believed to have written.

 4. Effie Gray

 This rather underrated period drama tells the story of an infamous Victorian love triangle involving author and painter Euphemia “Effie” Gray, painter John Everett Millais, and art critic John Ruskin.
 Thompson wrote the screenplay and co-stars as Gray’s close friend Elizabeth Eastlake, but the movie’s release was delayed by more than a year because of two lawsuits alleging that her script had breached the copyright of previous works about Gray.
 Both cases were settled in Thompson’s favor, but she conceded in December 2013 that the movie’s time had “probably passed,” and it eventually came out the following October without much of a promotional push.